checkout page examples

 Tommy Hilfiger

-Tommy Hilfiger’s checkout page looks really cool and is easy to read.
-When you buy something, the order summary part gives you all the details clearly, like how much tax and shipping costs.
+Tommy Hilfiger’s checkout page looks fabulous and is easy to read.
+When you buy something, the order summary section gives you all the details, like how much tax and shipping costs.

 12. Omega